Johann Zarco: 2017

-For 2017, he moved up to the premier class with the Tech3 Yamaha team.
-On his MotoGP debut at Qatar, Zarco shocked the grid by taking the lead on the first lap and building a 2-second lead, until he crashed out at turn 2 on lap 6.
-He scored his first MotoGP podium, a 2nd place, at Le Mans.
+For 2017, Zarco moved up to the premier class with the Tech3 Yamaha team.
+On his MotoGP debut at Qatar, Zarco shocked the grid by taking the lead on the first lap and building a two-second lead, until he crashed out at turn 2 on lap 6.
+He scored his first MotoGP podium, a second place, at Le Mans.
 He got his first pole position at Assen.
-In the race he touched with Rossi and dropped to 4th, and eventually finished in 14th place.
-Zarco again started from pole at the Japanese Grand Prix, but ultimately finished the race in 8th place.
-He achieved podium finishes in Sepang (Malaysia) and Valencia (Spain) where he finished in 3rd and 2nd respectively.
-He received the Rookie of the Year Award for 2017 and finished the season in 6th, the highest placed independent rider.
+In the race, he touched with Rossi and dropped to fourth, and eventually finished in 14th place.
+Zarco again started from pole at the Japanese Grand Prix, but ultimately finished the race in eighth place.
+He achieved podium finishes in Sepang (Malaysia) and Valencia (Spain) where he finished in third and second respectively.
+He received the Rookie of the Year Award for 2017 and finished the season in sixth, the highest placed independent rider.